tototomate123/tuwunel/CONTRIBUTING.md

-By sending a pull request or patch, you are agreeing that your changes are allowed to be licenced under the Apache-2.0 licence and all of your conduct is in line with the Contributor's Covenant, and conduwuit's Code of Conduct.
+By sending a pull request or patch, you are agreeing that your changes are allowed to be licenced under the Apache-2.0 licence and all of your conduct is in line with the Contributor's Covenant, and Tuwunel's Code of Conduct.

 Contribution by users who violate either of these code of conducts will not have their contributions accepted.
-This includes users who have been banned from conduwuit Matrix rooms for Code of Conduct violations.
+This includes users who have been banned from Tuwunel Matrix rooms for Code of Conduct violations.

 ### Branch Policy